mwrnd/innova2_experiments/xdma_opencapi/README.md

 ![PCIe x8 Breakout and OpenCAPI Breakout](img/PCIe_and_OpenCAPI_Breakout.jpg)

 Note the [RX U.FL-to-U.FL cables](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/2118651-6/11205742) are all the same length as each other and likewise all [TX cables](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/2015698-2/1249186) are the same length but RX and TX are different lengths as that is what I had access to.
 RX on the PCIe board connects to RX on the OpenCAPI board as it uses the OpenCAPI Host pinout.
-Standard [0.1" M-F Jumpers](https://www.digikey.com/en/products/detail/adafruit-industries-llc/1954/6827087) are used for the PCIe Reset Signal and its GND.
+Standard [0.1" M-F Jumpers](https://www.digikey.com/en/products/detail/adafruit-industries-llc/1954/6827087) are used for the PCIe Reset Signal (*nPERST*) and its GND.

 ![PCIe x8 Breakout and OpenCAPI Breakout In System](img/PCIe_and_OpenCAPI_Breakout_in_System.jpg)